mlcommons/ck/cm-mlops/challenge/optimize-mlperf-inference-v3.0-2023/docs/generate-3d-unet-submission.md

 ## Run Commands

-Bert has two variants - `bert-99` and `bert-99.9` where the `99` and `99.9` specifies the required accuracy constraint with respect to the reference floating point model. `bert-99.9` model is applicable only on a datacenter system.
+3d-unet has two variants - `3d-unet-99` and `3d-unet-99.9` where the `99` and `99.9` specifies the required accuracy constraint with respect to the reference floating point model.
+Both models can be submitter under edge as well as datacenter category.

-On edge category `bert-99` has Offline and SingleStream scenarios and in datacenter category both `bert-99` and `bert-99.9` have Offline and Server scenarios.
-The below commands are assuming an edge category system.
+Since 3d-unet is one of the slowest running model, we are only running it using nvidia-implementation where the model is quantized and run on TensorRT backend on Nvidia GPU.

+For `3d-unet-99.9` runs, simply replace `3d-unet-99` with `3d-unet-99.9`.

-### Onnxruntime backend
+### TensorRT backend

 #### Do a test run to detect and record the system performance

 ```
 cm run script --tags=generate-run-cmds,inference,_find-performance,_all-scenarios \
---model=bert-99 --implementation=reference --device=cpu --backend=onnxruntime \
+--model=3d-unet-99 --implementation=nvidia-original --device=cuda --backend=tensorrt \
 --category=edge --division=open --quiet
 ```
-* Use `--device=cuda` to run the inference on Nvidia GPU
-* Use `--division=closed` to run all scenarios for a closed division including the compliance tests
 * Use `--category=datacenter` to run datacenter scenarios
+* Use `--division=closed` to run all scenarios for a closed division (compliance tests are skipped for `_find-performance` mode)

 #### Do a full accuracy and performance runs for all the scenarios

 ```
 cm run script --tags=generate-run-cmds,inference,_all-modes,_all-scenarios \
---model=bert-99 --device=cpu --implementation=reference --backend=onnxruntime \
+--model=3d-unet-99 --device=cuda --implementation=nvidia-original --backend=tensorrt \
 --execution-mode=valid --results_dir=$HOME/inference_3.0_results \
 --category=edge --division=open --quiet
 ```